wildjames/links-game/custom-connections/README.md

 TODO:
-  - Having categories and words both defined is redundant.
-Only pass in the categories.
   - Add some styling to the creator to indicate that rows are categories.
 Colour the background
   - When the user guesses correctly on the game, the tiles should turn the same colour
   - When the user guesses correctly on the game, the tiles should move up to the next top row